DeniSix/runapp/README.md

 ## Configuration

-Now you must define your own app in config file `RegisteredApps.xml` as follows:
+Now you must define your own app in config file `runapp.xml` as follows:

 ```xml
 <?xml version="1.0" encoding="utf-8" ?>